-The Hammonton Public School District curriculum is closely aligned to the New Jersey Core Curriculum Content Standards (NJCCCS).
+The Hammonton Public School District curriculum is closely aligned to the New Jersey Student Learning Standards (NJSLS).
 The standards describe what students should know and be able to do upon completion of a thirteen-year public education, providing clear and specific benchmarks for student achievement in nine content areas.
-Standards for Mathematics and Language Arts Literacy are the Common Core State Standards, adopted by the New Jersey Board of Education in 2010.
+Standards for Mathematics and Language Arts Literacy are based on the Common Core State Standards, adopted by the New Jersey Board of Education in 2010 and revised in 2016.
 The standards are also designed to help teachers prepare students to be college and career ready.

 The Hammonton Public School District curriculum is organized into units of study based upon the Understanding by Design (UbD) model of instructional design.
 UbD transforms Content Standards into focused learning targets based on “big ideas” and transfer tasks.
 Interdisciplinary connections are emphasized in Stage I as essential questions and enduring understandings.
 Technology and 21st Century Life and Career Standards are integrated as learning targets in all grade levels and subject areas.
 Core instructional materials and supportive materials used to help students acquire required knowledge and skills are indentified.
 Modifications for special education students, English language learners, “at-risk” students, and gifted students are included in Stage III: The Learning Plan.